-I've had more than a few people tell me that app icons have disappeared from their phones.
+I've had more than a few emails from people on whose phones an app icon seems to have disappeared.
 In many cases, these were core iPhone apps that can't be removed from the iPhone, such as Settings or Photos.
 In almost all of these cases, the app's icon had inadvertently been moved into a folder and so was not visible in its expected location.
 If this happens to you, perform the following steps to restore the app to where it should be:

-- Move to the Home screen. - Swipe down from the center top area of the screen.
-The Search tool opens.

-3 Tap in the Search bar and enter the name of the app that is missing.
+- 1 Move to a Home screen. - 2 Swipe down from the center top area of the screen.
+The Search tool opens. - 3 Tap in the Search bar and enter the name of the app that is missing.
 As you search, you see a list of items that match your search.
 If the app is found, you know it is still on the iPhone and its icon was just accidentally misplaced; you can continue with these steps to find it.
-Note the current location of the app, which is shown on the right side of the screen.
-If no location is shown, the app is on one of your Home screens, in which case you need to browse through the screens to find it and can skip the rest of these steps.

 If the app you are looking for isn't found, it has been deleted from the iPhone and you need to reinstall it.
-Download and install it again using the App Store app (don't worry, if it has a license fee, you don't need to pay for it again).
-(Installing apps is covered in Chapter 5.)
+Download and install it again using the App Store app (don't worry; if it has a license fee, you don't need to pay for it again).
+(Installing apps is covered in Chapter 4.)